jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 When a link group  is in manual mode, the alternatives system  will not make any changes to the system administrator's settings.

 ##
+# Options
+## --log file

+Specifies  the  log  file  when  this  is  to  be  different  from  the  default (`/var/log/alternatives.log`).

+## --force

+Allow replacing or dropping any real file that is installed where a generic name has to be installed or removed.

+##
 # Commands